WilliamAshley2019/EQAlpha2/README.md

 YouTube: WilliamAshleyOnline https://www.youtube.com/@WilliamAshleyOnline

-Support: Buy Me a Coffee
+Support: Buy Me a Coffee https://buymeacoffee.com/williamashley

 Stay tuned for updates on EQAlpha2 and the upcoming EQAlpha3, featuring more creative filters and interactive UI enhancements.
+I'm not entirely sure what it will just yet we will all need to wait and see.